FG Revokes Petrol Import Licences of MRS, Other Importers, Giving Dangote Refinery Strong Boost

 Among the companies listed in the suit were AYM Shafa Ltd, A.A.
 Rano Ltd, T. Time Petroleum Ltd, 2015 Petroleum Ltd and Matrix Petroleum Services Ltd.

-The refinery also demanded ₦100 billion in damages, claiming regulators continued to approve imports of diesel and aviation fuel despite available local supply.
+The refinery also demanded ₦100 billion in damages, claiming regulators continued to approve imports of diesel and aviation fuel despite the available local supply.

 However, the case was eventually withdrawn after relations between the refinery and government authorities improved.